Example PGM Files

 - Solving a tridiagonal system of equations

-Quick Mass balance using Predefined Class: TagSelect
+Quick Mass balance

-- How to compare two lists of string variables
+- Comparing two lists of string variables

 User Defined Class and Functions

-Class and Function/Subroutine can be written as part of the main PGM file OR separately in its own file.
+Class - Introduction and Function/Subroutine can be written as part of the main PGM file OR separately in its own file.
 If the Class or function/subroutine can be used by multiple PGM or projects, it is best to store the code in a separate file, so it can be re-used easily.
 Please see Sharing Classes between Projects for more information.

 In the following examples, the Class definition is stored in a separate pgm file, the class pgm file is inserted using the include file syntax when it is required.